pavan-sai-11/ACM-TASKS/CNN/README.md

 ## 📂 Dataset Description

-The project uses the **NEU Surface Defect Dataset**, a widely used dataset for industrial defect detection.
+The project uses the **NEU Surface Defect Dataset**, a commonly used dataset for industrial defect detection.

 ### Defect Classes

+The dataset contains images belonging to the following six categories:

 - Crazing
 - Inclusion